restatedev/examples/java/patterns-use-cases/async-tasks-payment-signals/README.md

-# Combining Sync and Async (Webhook) Responses from Stripe
+# Async Tasks: Payment Signals - Combining Sync and Async (Webhook) Responses from Stripe

 This example issues a payment request to Stripe.
 When calling Stripe, the result often comes synchronously as a response API call.